ammulashiva/physical_design_using_asic/README.md

 ## Day 3 - Combinational and Sequential Optimizations
  <details>
 	 <summary><strong>Summary</strong></summary>

-  here combinational and sequential logics have been introduced and some examples were done on sequential and combinational optimisations.
+**Here** combinational and sequential logics have been introduced and some examples were done on sequential and combinational optimisations.

  </details>

 <details>